siddhant-99/ibm_crackcovid/README.md

 - IBM_video_script-mod.ipynb is the script for deploying the already trained face mask classifier.The Pytorch model(model360.pth) is stored in the models folder in our repository.
 -  The .ipynb notebook is made to run cell by cell-:

-  1)The necessary libraries and cloudant is imported
+  1) The necessary libraries and cloudant is imported

-  2)The service credentials for cloudant are added
+  2) The service credentials for cloudant are added

-  3)A new database is created on cloudant
+  3) A new database is created on cloudant

-  4)Getting the CCTV camera location by using Google Maps API
+  4) Getting the CCTV camera location by using Google Maps API

-  5)Here the inference function is defined on the frame extracted from video and the safety score is calculated
+  5) Here the inference function is defined on the frame extracted from video and the safety score is calculated

-  6)Sample Example for a single image is shown
+  6) Sample Example for a single image is shown

-  7)Inferering the model on entire video given by live CCTV camera in 10 minute interval and inference function is called on  frame extracted from the video
+  7) Inferering the model on entire video given by live CCTV camera in 10 minute interval and inference function is called on  frame extracted from the video

-  8)Finally, all the data is compiled in form of a JSON doc and sent to **IBM Cloudant** for the user
+  8) Finally, all the data is compiled in form of a JSON doc and sent to **IBM Cloudant** for the user